osbornep/rl4rl/README.md

 # rl4rl

+FEB 2021 RELEASE

 This is the main page for Reinforcement Learning for Real Life (RL4RL).

-These Python Notebooks are designed to accompany our book published for Oxford's Department of Continuing Education:
+These Python Notebooks are designed to accompany our book published for Oxford's Department of Continuing Education.

 ## Reinforcement Learning for Real-World Applications